66,395 bells

 Replies: Replies are posted on threads in response to the original first post.

 Signature: A feature where you can put an ending to your post on ACC.
-If you donate at least $5, you are able to use markup in it.
+If you donate at least $5 or more, you are able to use markup in your signature.

 Site Suggestions Board: Where a member of ACC can suggest ideas for the website.